jasmine2chen/Data-Engineering_Data-Modeling-with-Postgres/README.md

 | 2018-11-29 00:01:30.796000 | 0    | 29  | 48   | 11    | 2018 | 3       |

-- users table: Save user ID, first name, last name, gender and level.
-If duplicated user information is delivered, Update level field.
+- users table

 | user_id | first_name | last_name | gender | level |
 |---------|------------|-----------|--------|-------|
 | 79      | James      | Martin    | M      | free  |
 | 52      | Theodore   | Smith     | M      | free  |

-### songplay ETL fron
+### songplay ETL
-#### Implement the `song_select` query in `sql_queries.py` to find the song ID and artist ID based on the title, artist name, and duration of a song; Select the timestamp, user ID, level, song ID, artist ID, session ID, location, and user agent and set to `songplay_data`; Implement the `songplay_table_insert` query and run the cell below to insert records for the songplay actions in this log file into the `songplays` table.
+Implement the `song_select` query in `sql_queries.py` to find the song ID and artist ID based on the title, artist name, and duration of a song; Select the timestamp, user ID, level, song ID, artist ID, session ID, location, and user agent and set to `songplay_data`; Implement the `songplay_table_insert` query and run the cell below to insert records for the songplay actions in this log file into the `songplays` table.

-- songplays table: Save the timestamp, user ID, level, song ID, artist ID, session ID, location, and user agent from dataset.
-The song ID and artist ID will be retrieved by querying the songs and artists tables to find matches based on song title, artist name, and song duration time.
+- songplays table

 | songplay_id | start_time                 | user_id | level | song_id | artist_id | session_id | location                            | user_agent                                                                                                              |
 |-------------|----------------------------|---------|-------|---------|-----------|------------|-------------------------------------|-------------------------------------------------------------------------------------------------------------------------|